Declandavies1996/IMDB_WebScraping_With_Interface/README.md

 ## Learning Objectives

-By working on this project, you have learned the following concepts:
+By working on this project, I have learned the following concepts:

 - **Web Scraping**: You learned how to send HTTP requests to web pages using the `requests` library and how to parse HTML content using `BeautifulSoup`.